A topic from the subject of Thermodynamics in Chemistry.

 Entropy is a thermodynamic property that describes the degree of disorder or randomness in a system.
 It is a measure of the number of possible microstates for a system and is often associated with the concept of microscopic randomness.

-The second law of thermodynamics states that the total entropy of an isolated system always increases over time.
-This means that the universe becomes more disordered over time.
+The second law of thermodynamics states that the total entropy of an isolated system always increases over time, or remains constant in ideal cases of reversible processes.
+This means that spontaneous processes proceed in a direction that increases the total entropy of the system and its surroundings.
+In other words, the universe tends towards a state of greater disorder.

-The third law of thermodynamics states that the entropy of a perfect crystal at absolute zero is zero.
+The third law of thermodynamics states that the entropy of a perfect crystal at absolute zero (0 Kelvin) is zero.
+This provides a reference point for measuring entropy.

-There are a number of different techniques that can be used to measure entropy.
-These techniques include:
+Several techniques can be used to measure entropy.
+These include:

 Types of Experiments